sciencewithsaucee-sudo/ShlokaAI/README.md

 ---

+## 🧪 Automated Tests

+This software includes a test suite for the core analysis logic.
+Reviewers and contributors can run the tests by opening the `tests.html` file in any modern web browser.

+---

 ## 📖 How to Cite

 If you use this software in your research, please cite it.
 This helps support the project.